vjovanov/actormig/actor-migration.md

             }
         }

-5. In case `reactWithin` method is used use the following translation rule.
+5. For `reactWithin` method use the following translation rule:

         loop {
           reactWithin(t) {